oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Remaining steps:

-1. Wait for new MELD website to be published
+1. [x] Wait for new MELD website to be published

-2. Add acknowledgemenbts using web site as source
+2. [x] Add acknowledgements using web site as source

-3. Make SSI report site public (but not advertised) (check contents)
+3. [x] Make SSI report site public (but not advertised) (check contents)

-4. Circulate to MELDfest attendees for comment
+4. [ ] Circulate to MELDfest attendees for comment

 To be done by local meeting 25 May so we can make choices for final (effective) month of project - e.g., SSI3 continuation.